 The discovery of a new particle with mass of about 125 GeV was a real triumph of run-1 of the LHC.
-To date, the analysis of the full data collected clearly shows that its properties match very well those expected for the Higgs boson in the Standard Model (SM).
+To date, the analysis of the full data collected clearly shows its properties that match very well those expected for the Higgs boson in the Standard Model (SM).

 However, the SM itself leaves many serious questions unsolved and cannot completely describe all the observed phenomena.
 Hence, it must be only a component of a more complete theory.
 Theories that go beyond the SM typically require an extended Higgs sector.
 Although stringently constrained by the LHC run-1 data, a non-minimal Higgs sector is theoretically very attractive and, if confirmed, would shine light on the mechanism of electroweak symmetry breaking.

-Followed by a historical review of the birth of the Higgs boson, this volume supplies a brief introduction to SM Higgs boson physics and topical issues on Higgs searches at the LHC.
-An updated overview of the property analysis for the newly-discovered 125 GeV Higgs and other BSM Higgs bosons will be presented.
-We will also discuss its implications for various beyond-the-SM (BSM) Higgs models without and within the framework of supersymmetry.
+Followed by a historical review on the birth of Higgs boson, this volume supplies a brief introduction to the SM Higgs boson physics and topical issues on Higgs search at the LHC.
+An updated overview of the property analysis for the new-discovered 125 GeV Higgs and other BSM Higgs bosons will be presented.
+We will also discuss its implications to various beyond-the-SM (BSM) Higgs models without and within the framework of supersymmetry.

-The two-Higgs-doublet model (2HDM) is a very simple and appealing framework for such considerations.
-Either of the two CP-even Higgs bosons in the Type I and II 2HDM is able to provide a consistent description of the LHC Higgs signal.
+Two-Higgs-doublet model (2HDM) is a very simple and appealing framework for such considerations.
+Either of two CP-even Higgs bosons in the Type I and II 2HDM is able to provide a consistent description with the LHC Higgs signal.
 I will illustrate its status after LHC run-1 analysis and present the prediction for higher precision at the run-2.
 Given the very SM-like nature of this discovered particle, one often considers the decoupling limit in which the lightest one is the SM-like Higgs boson discovered at the LHC while others are very heavy.
 However, such a SM-like scalar Higgs boson can also be obtained in the alignment limit without the masses of other Higgs being large.
 In particular, I will address the seemingly extreme case in which there is a (pseudoscalar) Higgs light enough so that the SM-like state would have a rare decay mode.
-Finally, the results achieved in the case of alignment will be compared to those present in the decoupling limit and the prospects for searching for non-SM Higgs bosons at future experiments will be discussed in detail.
+Finally, the results achieved within the alignment will be compared to those present in the decoupling limit and the prospects for searching for non-SM Higgs bosons at future experiments will be discussed in details.

-In the framework of supersymmetry, the next-to-minimal supersymmetric SM (NMSSM) that has been widely studied is a most promising possibility because it allows for less fine-tuning.
-Following an analysis of the theoretical structure of this model, we first assessed the extent to which various semi-constrained NMSSM (scNMSSM) scenarios with one of the CP-even Higgs bosons, h_1 (the lightest) or h_2 (the second lightest), are able to describe the LHC signal as a SM-like Higgs.
-Meanwhile, if the h_1 and h_2 are approximately degenerate in mass then an enhancement of the $\gamma\gamma$ is very possible, although a SM-like level is also easily achieved.
-To experimentally probe the possibility of degeneracy, we developed diagnostic tools that could discriminate whether or not there are two (or more) Higgs bosons versus just one contributing to the LHC signals at 125 GeV.
-In addition, we considered the case where the h_1 provides a consistent description of the small LEP excess at 98 GeV whereas the h_2 possesses the primary features of the LHC Higgs-like signals at 125 GeV.
+In the framework of supersymmetry, the next-to-minimal supersymmetric SM (NMSSM) that has been widely studied is a most promising consideration because of its less fine-tuning.
+Following by analyzing the theoretical structure of this model, we first assessed the extent to which various semi-constrained NMSSM (scNMSSM) scenarios with one of the CP-even Higgs bosons, $h_1$ (the lightest) or $h_2$ (the second lightest), are able to describe the LHC signal as a SM-like Higgs.
+Meanwhile, we found that the enhancement in the $\gamma\gamma$ rates are particularly likely, being at nearly SM level also possible, when the $h_1$ has mass similar to the $h_2$ .
+To experimentally probe the possibility of degenerancy, we developed diagnostic tools that could discriminate whether or not there are two (or more) Higgs bosons versus just one contributing to the LHC signals at 125 GeV.
+In addition, we considered the case where the $h_1$ provides a consistent description of the small LEP excess at 98 GeV whereas the $h_2$ possesses the primary features of the LHC Higgs-like signals at 125 GeV.